nodeGame/nodegame-widgets/README.md

 ### Third parameter: Options

 This parameter is optional and its properties vary from widget to widget.
+Some are widget-independent.

+#### The Fieldset property

-Only the ```fieldset``` property is widget-independent.
-In fact, nodeGame can automatically wrap the widget into a fieldset object inside the browser window.
+nodeGame can automatically wrap the widget into a fieldset object inside the browser window.
 There are several ways of obtaining this behavior.
 The easiest of which is to specify fieldset variable inside the contructor:

 ```js